aleetsaiya/aleetsaiya/README.md

 ## Hi there👋 I'm Alee

-- 🚀 Hope to be a Front-End Developer
+- 🚀 On the road to becoming a Frontend engineer.
 - ⚡ A college student majoring in Computer Science
 - 💻 Currently learning React & Typescript & Webpack